rainlanguage/rain-studio/src/docs/50-writing-flow-expressions/20-a-more-complex-flow-expression.svelte.md

 <script>
 	import ForkableFormatter from '$lib/expressions/ForkableFormatter.svelte';
-	import { Parser } from 'rain-svelte-components/package'
+	import { Parser } from 'rain-svelte-components'

 	const expression = `/**
  * mints of this erc20 token